 Time's straitened pulse, the soul's dread weariness,

-The first party of English colonists to Maryland arrived in 1634 led by Cecilius Calvert's brother, Leonard Calvert, who would later be appointed governor.
+The first party of English colonists to Maryland arrived in 1634 led by Cecilius Calvert's brother, Leonard Calvert, later to be appointed governor.
 They established a colony in a broad meadow on the western shore of the Potomac River, which they named St. Mary's City.

-We cannot know for sure, but if we are willing to accept the testimony of her former servant, W. M., that "The Queens Closet Opened" discloses her personal recipe collection, we find that many recipes in the collection are for "Preſerving" and "Candying."
-6
+Did the queen have a passion for sweetmeats?
+We cannot know for sure, but if we are willing to accept the testimony W. M. that "The Queens Closet Opened" discloses Queen Henrietta Maria's personal recipe collection, we find that many recipes are for "Preſerving" and "Candying" sweetmeats.6